Areostationary Satellite Station Keeping Via a Natural Motion Trajectory and Predictive Control: Numerical Results

 \subsection{Simulation Setup}

-A point-mass spacecraft is considered with mass $m_B = 4000$~kg, solar facing area of $37.5$~m$^2$, and a solar radiation constant of $4.5\times10^{-6}$ is placed in a nominal AMO at a stable longitude of $17.92^\circ$ West.
+The spacecraft is approximated as a point mass with mass of $m_B = 4000$~kg, solar facing area of $37.5$~m$^2$, and a solar radiation constant of $4.5\times10^{-6}$.
+The spacecraft is placed in a nominal AMO at a stable longitude of $17.92^\circ$ West.
 The spacecraft's maximum thrust is set to $\mbf{f}_\text{max} = [50 \,\, 50 \,\, 50 ]^\trans$~mN based on the assumption of low-thrust propulsion.
 The station-keeping window is defined by maximum longitude and latitude deviations of $\lambda_\text{max} = 0.2^\circ$ and $\phi_\text{max} = 0.05^\circ$.
 For simulations with the proposed policy, these maximum deviations are defined relative to the natural motion trajectory, while simulations of the policies in Refs.~\cite{Halverson2021,Halverson2023,Halverson2025,gall2024,gall2025predictive} constrain these longitude and latitude deviations relative to the true AMO stable longitude of $17.92^\circ$ West and $0^\circ$ of latitude.

 The MPC station-keeping policy uses discrete time steps of length $\Delta t = 1$~hour and a prediction horizon of $18$~hours ($N = 18$) was chosen through tuning of the proposed policy to ensure satisfactory performance across all results.
 Values of $\mbf{R} =5.6 \times 10^5 \cdot \mbf{1}$, and $\mbf{S} = 100 \cdot \mbf{1}$ are used within the cost function.
 These variables are chosen to emphasize the desire to minimize control effort, without concern as to where the spacecraft is within the station-keeping window.
 This MPC optimization problem is expressed as a convex quadratic problem, and solved using MATLAB's \texttt{quadprog.m} function, using the \texttt{interior-point-convex} algorithm.